The markings that appear on the side of the tires will tells you the basic size of the tire, the rim diameter and the width of the rim.

 Working pressure values depend on the size of the tire in relation to the load that it is subjected to.
 In other words, it will vary according to the type of car, the weight and conditions of use.
 In particular, as the weight of the vehicle, speeds and accelerations that the tire is subjected to increase, the working pressure must be increased.
 In any case, tires should not be used at pressures below 1.6 bar.
 Using excessively low pressures would bring about the breaking of the tire due to excess force on the sidewall or unseating from the rim.
 "Hot" working pressures are usually in the range of 2.2 - 2.5 bar.

 Initial inflation pressures vary in order to obtain these values, depending on whether the tires are preheated or used "cold".
-Indeed, preheated tires can be inflated to slightly lower values than cold tyres.
-The difference will depend on the type of heater the time it remains and the environmental conditions.
+Indeed, preheated tires can be inflated to slightly lower values than cold tires.
+The difference will depend on the type of heater, the time it remains and the environmental conditions.